Alisson-Corrales/PokeDex-JSON/README.md

 >
 > We want to make the PokeDex look like an actual PokeDex
 >
-> Most of the HTML present on the pages [^excluding the landing page] will be made with JS
+> Most of the HTML present on the pages (excluding the landing page) will be made with JS

 #### Features